Prostate cancer is the most common malignant tumor in males. It is more common as we age, but the age of the onset is highly variable.

 After gathering all of this information and keeping your risk factors in mind, your doctor will decide if you’re a candidate for a prostate biopsy to obtain a Gleason score.
 This is sometimes a very clear decision in high-risk patients, but some of them are in the “gray area.”
 In that case, more tests may be required before deciding on a prostate biopsy (4).

 In some cases, patients with symptoms of prostate cancer only receive supportive therapy.
-This usually happens to the elderly who do not have an extensive life expectancy.
-In this matter, every case should be evaluated individually, and only a trained specialist is suitable for the job.
+This typically occurs in older individuals with limited life expectancy.
+Each case should be assessed individually, and only a qualified specialist is appropriate for the task.

 These symptoms are useful for an early diagnosis of the disease.
 They should be evaluated along with other risk factors to decide when a patient needs a measure of the Prostate-Specific Antigen (PSA testing), a rectal exam, and other screening methods.